Forum-App-web-module/E-learning-App/elearning_platform_checklist.md

 - ✅ Teachers must be able to view and edit their account information (except the username).
 - ✅ If the user is authenticated as a teacher, they would be able to access all courses and sections they own.
 - ✅ Teachers must be able to create courses, view and update their own courses.
-- ❌ Teachers petar could be notified via email whenever an enrollment request is sent by a student for a specific course that they own.
+- ✅ Teachers could be notified via email whenever an enrollment request is sent by a student for a specific course that they own.
-- ❌ Teachers petar should be able to approve enrollment requests sent by students.
+- ✅ Teachers petar should be able to approve enrollment requests sent by students.
 - ✅ Teachers could be able to deactivate / hide only courses to which they are owners when there are no students subscribed for that course.
 - ✅ Teachers should be able to generate reports for the past and current students that have subscribed for their courses.